 Colgate reserves the right to modify the financial aid listed in an award upon receipt of information affecting eligibility for financial aid.
 This can include but is not limited to changes in government funding, in awards from other sources, or in the number of siblings in college, where changes were not known at the time of the initial aid decision.

-so long as the student has completed an I-9 form at Colgate (authorizing work within the United States) and submitted valid wage vouchers.
+so long as the student has completed an I-9 form at Colgate (authorizing work within the United States) and submitted valid electronic time sheets for supervisor approval.

 All financial aid funds from either Colgate or outside agencies are processed as received

 .
 Prompt application for loans and other outside awards insures availability of funds at the beginning of each semester.
 However, students should be prepared to provide personal funds to meet necessary initial expenses such as books and supplies.